JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 Example 2: Symbol Support for DataFrames.jl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``DataFrame`` are a kind of data container, where the targets are
+``DataFrame`` are a kind of data container for which the targets
-as much part of the data as the features are (in contrast to
+are as much part of the data as the features are (in contrast to
 Example 1).
 Furthermore, each observation is itself also a
 ``DataFrame``.
 Before we start, let us implement the required
 :ref:`container` interface.